dhellmann/pymotw-3/source/collections/namedtuple.rst

 .. _collections-namedtuple:

 =================================================
- namedtuple --- tuple subclass with named fields
+ namedtuple --- Tuple Subclass with Named Fields
 =================================================

 The standard ``tuple`` uses numerical indexes to access its